Warsaw Business Guide - logo

 The second direction of our research is related to gastrointestinal stromal tumours (GIST), which are the most frequent among sarcomas.
 Our clinic is responsible for the Polish Clinical GIST Register.
 It is worth adding that we are the first Clinic in Poland which introduced the principles of molecular targeted treatment in GIST.
 At present, we are an important international expert in that area, as we participate in the guidelines of European Society for Medical Oncology (ESMO) in bone and soft-tissue sarcomas – our analyses are widely quoted.

-I.B.: What does the cooperation of the Clinic with Polish and foreign centres look like?
+S.: What does the cooperation of the Clinic with Polish and foreign centres look like?

 P.R.: We coordinate the work of centres in Poland and we cooperate with orthopaedic centres.
 In treatment of sarcomas and melanomas, we use the personalization and individualization method – we provide our patients with access to methods used in the best centres in the world.
 As I have said before, the greatest problem is no Polish standardization of treatment, as patients are treated in different manner in different places due to no reference system.